grapheo12/grapheo12.github.io/content/tech/lamport-clock.md

 # References

 I have merely scratched the surface.
-I mean, what's a post about distributed systems doing, without a timing diagram!
+I mean, what's a post about distributed systems doing without a timing diagram!

 These, however, are far better resources: